kirill-grouchnikov/aurora/README.md

 # Current status

 Aurora is currently in pre-alpha, active early development.
 Most of the ideas and building blocks in Aurora come from [Radiance](https://github.com/kirill-grouchnikov/radiance).
 That project has been around since 2005, and it will take a bit more time to get to the more stable state where it'll be ready to be experimented with.
 How much more time?
-Probably around summer 2021.
+Probably around fall 2021.

 The goal is to provide a collection of high-quality components for building modern desktop Compose applications.
 Aurora will bring the full power of the skinning layer from Radiance, including all the skins and complete support for state-based transitions for all the components.
 In addition, Aurora will provide a powerful painter API layer to create custom composable components with consistent visual appearance and state transitions.

-Going a bit further into 2021, Aurora will bring a fully-fledged ribbon container into the desktop Compose world.
+Going a bit further into 2022, Aurora will bring a fully-fledged ribbon container into the desktop Compose world.

 # Playing with SNAPSHOT builds